 Refresher courses and training are beneficial for all level workers.
 Giving your staff a refresher course ensures their ability and knowledge of their work stays at the best quality possible.
 Ultimately, weigh up your options.

 4. Using An MHE/Forklift Driver Recruitment Agency.

-Recruitment agencies (like those useful people over at Flexistaff Recruitment) can be useful when hiring a forklift driver.
+Recruitment agencies can be useful when hiring a forklift driver.
 As part of the service they provide, they take care of the hard work including what sort of MHE or forklift training someone already has.